schrockwell/bodyguard/README.md

 The `scope` argument can be a struct, module name, an Ecto query, or a list of structs.
 If it's something else, you must pass the `policy` option since the type of the resource cannot be inferred automatically.

-## Authorization Failure in Controllers
+## Controller Actions

 Phoenix 1.3 introduces the `action_fallback` controller macro (TODO: LINK ME).
 This is the recommended way to deal with authorization failure in Bodyguard.

-The fallback controller should handle the `{:error, :unauthorized}` result, as well as any custom `{:error, reason}` results returned by callbacks.
+The fallback controller should handle the `{:error, :unauthorized}` result, as well as any other `{:error, reason}` combinations returned by callbacks.

 ```elixir
 defmodule MyApp.Web.FallbackController do